jonathanbernal25/aws-tyk/README.md

 # Architectures

 ## Development
-The development architecture deploys all components onto a single EC2 instance.
+This architecture deploys all Tyk components and databases onto a single EC2 instance.
-This is ideal testing and development.
+This is ideal for testing and development.
 <br/>
 [CloudFormation Template](https://github.com/jonathanbernal25/aws-tyk/blob/main/deployments/dev.yaml)
 <img src="images/development.png" width="800" height="600">
 <br/>

 ## Single Gateway
-This architecture deloys all components onto their own EC2 instance.
+This architecture deloys each component onto it's own EC2 instance.
 This is closer to the best practice of deploying Tyk to a production environment.
 <br/>
 NOTE: No high availability of any component.